- Average Point Score: 4.5

 One of the most effective ways to consolidate your learning is to pass it on, and there are many leadership and mentoring opportunities with KS3 and KS4 students to fulfil this including, classroom support, leading ensembles, mentoring individuals or small groups of students and assisting/leading technical support for events.

 You can take advantage of our fantastic resources.
-These include a full Mac computer suite for Music, running Logic and Sibelius software, Yamaha pianos alongside a suite of practice rooms and rehearsal spaces.
+These include a PC suite for Music, running Sibelius and Musescore software.
+Students also have access to Soundtrap and Logic digital audio workstations, as well as Yamaha pianos alongside a suite of practice rooms and rehearsal spaces.

 In addition to the musical career paths listed below, Music develops a range of transferable skills including; both independent and team working, performance and presentation, analytical and essay-writing, self-discipline, creativity, self-expression and listening.
 All of these skills are valuable for a wide range of career paths.